Viktor Frankl: Psychiatry

-Between 1928 and 1930, while still a medical student, he organized youth counselling centers to address the high number of teen suicides occurring around the time of end of the year report cards.
+Between 1928 and 1930, while still a medical student, he organized youth counselling centers to address the high number of teen suicides occurring around the time of end-of-the-year report cards.
 The program was sponsored by the city of Vienna and free of charge to the students.
 Frankl recruited other psychologists for the center, including Charlotte Bühler, Erwin Wexberg, and Rudolf Dreikurs.
 In 1931, not a single Viennese student died by suicide.

 After earning his M.D. in 1930, Frankl gained extensive experience at Steinhof Psychiatric Hospital, where he was responsible for the treatment of suicidal women.
 In 1937, he began a private practice, but the Nazi annexation of Austria in 1938 limited his opportunity to treat patients.
 In 1940, he joined Rothschild Hospital, the only hospital in Vienna still admitting Jews, as head of the neurology department.
 Prior to his deportation to the concentration camps, he helped numerous patients avoid the Nazi euthanasia program that targeted the mentally disabled.

 In 1942, just nine months after his marriage, Frankl and his family were sent to the Theresienstadt concentration camp.
 His father died there of starvation and pneumonia.
-In 1944, Frankl and the surviving members of his family were transported to Auschwitz, where his mother and brother were murdered in the gas chambers.
-His wife died later of typhus in Bergen-Belsen.
+In 1944, Frankl and his surviving relatives were transported to Auschwitz, where his mother and brother were murdered in the gas chambers.
+His wife Tilly died later of typhus in Bergen-Belsen.
 Frankl spent three years in four concentration camps.

-Following the war, he became head of the neurology department of the Vienna Polyclinic Hospital, and established a private practice in his home.
+Following the war, he became head of the neurology department of the General Polyclinic Vienna hospital, and established a private practice in his home.
 He worked with patients until his retirement in 1970.

 In 1948, Frankl earned a PhD in philosophy from the University of Vienna.
 His dissertation, The Unconscious God, examines the relationship between psychology and religion, and advocates for the use of the Socratic dialogue (self-discovery discourse) for clients to get in touch with their spiritual unconscious.

 In 1955, Frankl was awarded a professorship of neurology and psychiatry at the University of Vienna, and, as visiting professor, lectured at Harvard University (1961), Southern Methodist University, Dallas (1966), and Duquesne University, Pittsburgh (1972).

 Throughout his career, Frankl argued that the reductionist tendencies of early psychotherapeutic approaches dehumanised the patient, and advocated for a rehumanisation of psychotherapy.

 The American Psychiatric Association awarded Frankl the 1985 Oskar Pfister Award for his contributions to religion and psychiatry.